 Client B is the informed/exposed client.
 He is confident in what he knows.
 Often desires to birth his ideas but is limited by his lack of architectural skills.

-He requires an architects to help him make sense of his thoughts and integrate them into a workable plan.
+He requires architects to help him make sense of his thoughts and integrate them into a workable plan.
 These are the two extremes of clients you will generally come across as an architect.
 How you continually handle them mostly will determine the success or failure of your practice.

 What are the merits and demerits of Client A

 Client A for me is every architect’s dream client.
 When they come financially empowered, architects are happier.
 With him, the architect’s original ideas are mostly unaltered and are built as designed.
 This kind of project is quickly delivered because the interruption and revision to the design process are minimal.
 One demerit of Client A is that the architect may not often get the needed feedback to improve his work.
 In design there are technical errors that clients may not see, thus can’t give feedback on.
 However, there are also simple errors that can impact the functionality of the building that only the building users/clients can see.